phan/phan/internal/CLI-HELP.md

   incremental analysis.

  -d, --project-root-directory </path/to/project>
-  Hunt for a directory named `.phan` in the provided directory and read configuration file `.phan/config.php` from that path.
+  The directory of the project to analyze.
+  Phan expects this directory to contain the configuration file `.phan/config.php`.
+  If not provided, the current working directory is analyzed.

- -r, --file-list-only
+ -r, --file-list-only <file>
   A file containing a list of PHP files to be analyzed to the exclusion of any other directories or files passed in.
 This is unlikely to be useful.

- -k, --config-file
+ -k, --config-file <file>
   A path to a config file to load (instead of the default of `.phan/config.php`).

- -m <mode>, --output-mode
+ -m, --output-mode <mode>
   Output mode from 'text', 'json', 'csv', 'codeclimate', 'checkstyle', or 'pylint'

  -o, --output <filename>